-The team, led by Prof. Lianzhou Wang have been working with nano-particles known as quantum dots that can generate an electrical current and pass electrons when exposed to solar energy.
+The team, led by Prof. Lianzhou Wang has been working with nano-particles known as quantum dots that can generate an electrical current and pass electrons when exposed to solar energy.

 “The new class of quantum dots the university has developed are flexible and printable,” Prof. Wang said.